Saathi (1968 film)

 Saathi is a triangular love story among Ravi, Shanti and Rajni.
 The film was a remake of the 1961 Tamil film Palum Pazhamum, which was directed by A. Bhimsingh.
+It was remade in Turkish as Yarım Kalan Saadet (1970) by Türker İnanoğlu.

 Plot

 Dr. Ravi returns from abroad and takes up a position as chief surgeon in a hospital.
 He meets with Nurse Shanti, who lives an impoverished lifestyle with her ailing mother, on whom he decides to perform surgery, but she passes away.
 A guilt-ridden Ravi marries Shanti much to the chagrin of his mentor, Kaka, who had hoped that he would marry his daughter, Rajni.

-The couple travel to Kashmir for their honeymoon, and settle down to a harmonious relationship.
+The couple travel to Jammu and Kashmir for their honeymoon and settle down to a harmonious relationship.
 Hoping to travel more, their plans are interrupted by the hospital's head doctor, who wants Ravi to focus on cancer research.
-The couple drop their travel plans and immerse themselves in research so much so that Shanti becomes ill, and not wanting to become a burden, leaves.
-A frantic Ravi searches high and low in vain, and is subsequently devastated to learn that she has perished in a train accident.
+The couple drops their travel plans and immerses themselves in research so much so that Shanti becomes ill, and not wanting to become a burden, leaves.
+A frantic Ravi searches high and low in vain and is subsequently devastated to learn that she has perished in a train accident.
 Kaka then becomes very ill and Kaki tells Ravi that the cause of his illness is Rajni's insistence that she not marry anyone except Ravi.
 As a result, Ravi marries her but is unable to get Shanti out of his mind.
-An embittered Rajni feels neglected and decides to confront him, resulting in his losing his vision, perhaps never to see again, and unable to do any further cancer research.
+An embittered Rajni feels neglected and decides to confront him, resulting in his losing his vision, perhaps never seeing again, and unable to do any further cancer research.